Gian-Fr/Gian-Fr/README.md

-- 👋 Hi, I’m @Gian-Fr
+- 👋 Hi, I’m @Gian-Fr, I'm a student
-- 👀 I’m interested in C++, Java, HTML, CSS, JavaScript
+- 👀 I’m interested in the Open Source world, and i use C++, Java, HTML, CSS, JavaScript
 - ❤ I like frontend and backend, and translating from English to Italian and viceversa
 - 🌱 I’m currently learning other programming languages